martygubar/bds-getting-started/lab-restorehadoop/bdr-to-hadoop.md

 ## Summary
-You just created an Oracle Big Data SQL table over data stored in Oracle Object Store and queried it as you would any other Oracle table.
-This allows you to easily blend data across data sources to gain new insights.
+Your Big Data Service cluster has been updated with the data and metadata from your source cluster.
+You can now use the cluster to analyze and process data.

-**This completes the Lab!**
+**This completes the tutorial!**

-**You are ready to proceed to [Lab 200](LabGuide200.md)**